Kanegraffiti/LessonPlans/Basic Science/Week6_Basic_Science_Lesson_Plan_JSS1-3.md

 - Practices such as **land clearing with fire**, **hunting with fire**, and **burning refuse** lead to bush burning.
 - Bush burning causes **soil infertility**, **loss of wildlife**, **air pollution**, and **damage to farms and homes**.
 - Regulations and community actions like **fire bans**, **permits**, **public education**, and **reporting offenders** help reduce bush burning.
+- Encourage neighbours to **clear dry leaves without fire** and create fire belts that stop flames from spreading quickly.
+- Support local authorities by **sharing early warnings, joining awareness campaigns, and practising safe fire use** during the dry season.

 ### Assignment